Digital marketing for small business: a practical guide

 Should I focus on free or paid digital marketing first?

-It's often best to start with free strategies like setting up your Google Business Profile and basic search engine optimization.
-Once you have a solid foundation, you can experiment with a small paid budget to see what gives you the best return.
+Start with free strategies first.
+Set up your Google Business Profile and basic SEO before spending money on ads.
+Once you have a solid foundation, experiment with a small paid budget ($4–8 per day) to see what gives you the best return.

 Disclaimer